 The tips mentioned above should give you a good idea of how to get started.
 Just remember to focus on creating quality content, engaging with your audience, and building backlinks.
 Do these consistently, and you’ll see a significant improvement in your website’s traffic and ranking in no time.

-It also pays to work with an SEO agency when implementing an SEO strategy since they have the experience and expertise to help you get the most out of your campaigns.
+It also pays to work with an digital marketing agency when implementing an SEO strategy since they have the experience and expertise to help you get the most out of your campaigns.

 - 5 Tools Writers Can Use to Improve Their Blogs